-The sources indicated that because there is not enough cash in the designated cesspool that is tapped for this reason, the Center will probably release the compensation amount from its own revenue stream.
+The sources indicated that, because there is not enough cash in the designated cesspool that is tapped for this purpose, the Center will likely release the compensation amount from its revenue stream.

 The Center is concerned that capital spending by states, which often reduces revenue-generating expenses like interest payments and salaries, doesn’t stall due to a lack of funding.